Zavzpret (Zavegepant)

 - Insert nozzle into one nostril

-- Press down firmly and breathe in gently through nose
+- Press down firmly once while breathing in gently through the nose

 What to Expect